SSWConsulting/SSW.Rules.Content/rules/work-in-vertical-slices/rule.md

 ---
 As a Software Developer you often work with both the front and backend.
 Most people like to work with which ever is their strong suit.

-That doesn't help get your weaker skills stronger.
-Lets look at another way to increase your weaker skills.
+That doesn't help get your weak skills stronger.
+Lets look at another way to strengthen your weaker skills.

 <!--endintro-->